Sam-Osian/PFD-toolkit/docs/screener.md

 ### Annotation vs. filtering

-If `filter_df` is True (the default) `Screener` returns a trimmed DataFrame that contains only the reports the model marked as relevant to your query.
+If `filter_df` is True (the default) `Screener` returns a trimmed DataFrame that contains only the reports the `LLM` marked as relevant to your query.

 Setting it to False activates annotate mode: every report/row from your original DataFrame is kept, and a boolean column is added denoting whether the report met your query or not.
 You can also rename this column with `result_col_name`.